cgross/bowinst/README.md

 > Automatically install Bower component references into your HTML or Javascript files.

 Bowinst is a command-line application to install Bower component references in your source files.
-Bowinst was written in anticipation of `post_install` hooks being added directly to Bower [bower#249](https://github.com/bower/bower/issues/249).
+Bowinst only works with Bower 1.3.0 or later.

 ### Features